 SEWP V CHs should review all of the SEWP VI documentation and webinars to determine their internal changes needed to align with their SEP VI contracts.

 The SEWP PMO is not preparing any SEWP V to VI transition material or guidance beyond the points in this section.

+The SEWP V EARP will not be part of SEWP VI.

+There are no minimum mandatory CLINs on SEWP VI.

 Section 14 Quote/Order Process